 Step 1: Check your AI Deploy app status

 First, go check your app details and verify that your AI Deploy app has reached the RUNNING status.
-Please also verify that your labels are mentioned.

 Step 2: Generate a security token